Understand Men: Why You Should Go Beyond Stereotypes to Make it Work

-We’ve all been there; you just want him to LISTEN when you rant about your no-good, terrible, horrible, awful, day, and instead he immediately starts trying to find a solution.
-The thing is that is your guy’s way of being supportive.
-He sees you being hurt and immediately dives in to try and fix it.
+We’ve all been there; you just want him to listen when you rant about your no-good, horrible day and instead he immediately tries to find a solution.
+But that is your guy’s way of being supportive.
+He sees you hurt and immediately dives in to try and fix it.

 2. Their honesty is well-intentioned

-Unlike women, most guys aren’t used to tip-toeing around other people’s feelings.
-Plus, guys generally don’t BS to people they care about – people including you.
-Which means that your guy may think you want honesty rather than support when you ask him if you look fat in this dress.
-Bear this in mind to understand men easier.
+Unlike women, most men aren’t used to tip-toeing around other people’s feelings.
+Plus, men are generally honest with people they care about.
+Which means that your man may think you want honesty rather than support when you ask him if you look fat in this dress.
+Knowing this will help you to understand men more easily.

 3. They’re better with hard facts

-Most guys haven’t had much practice dealing with emotions, and their non-measurable, intangible quality makes things worse.
+Most men haven’t had much practice dealing with emotions and their non-measurable, intangible quality makes things worse.
 It’s probably why guys love sports so much, aside from their competitive nature – it’s hard to argue with data.
 So, what comes across as a cold insistence on facts is really a discomfort with emotions.

 4. They love praise, just like you do

-Yes, guys will wave off praise like it’s no big deal, but don’t be fooled.
+Yes, guys will wave off praise like it’s no big deal but don’t be fooled.
 They thrive on it, especially when you compliment something other than their looks.
-Mind you, they wouldn’t say no to a lingering glance or a ‘looking good today, babe,’ but when you acknowledge things, they’re good at.
-Epecially things that aren’t valued by traditional masculinity, like cooking or parenting, it’s a feeling they’ll treasure.
+Mind you, they wouldn’t say no to a lingering glance or a ‘looking good today, babe,’ but when you acknowledge things they’re good at, particularly things that aren’t valued by traditional masculinity, like cooking or parenting, it’s a feeling they’ll treasure.

 5. Wanting space doesn’t mean they don’t care

 Just as every relationship needs time together, everyone also needs time apart.
-You can’t miss someone who’s always there, after all.
+You can’t miss someone who’s always there.
 And men need you to understand that a weekend away with the boys isn’t going to tank your relationship, it might just strengthen it.

 6. Men aren’t great at multi-tasking

-Men generally aren’t great at multitasking.
-Preferring instead to devote all their focus to the task at hand.
-Which is why you shouldn’t worry overmuch if he doesn’t text you for a few days; it’s not that he doesn’t care, he’s propably just forgotten.
+Men generally aren’t great at multitasking, preferring to devotel their focus to the task at hand.
+Which is why you shouldn’t worry overmuch if he doesn’t text you for a few days; it’s not that he doesn’t care, he’s probably just forgotten.

-From when they’re little, men are taught to prize competition and winning.
+Men are taught to prize competition and winning from an early age.
 So don’t be surprised when he starts getting competitive with you.
-It’s natural to him, and a key to understand any men you might be dating; he wants to win, so make him feel like moving from dating to a exclusive relationship with you is winning!
+It’s natural to him, and a key to understand any men you might be dating; he wants to win, so make him feel like moving from dating to a exclusive relationship with you is winning.

 8. Positive reinforcement works better than criticism

-The truth of the matter is, most guys really want to make you happy, even if the execution isn’t the greatest.
-While it feels instinctive to complain or criticize when he does something for you that isn’t what you want, resist.
-Instead, compliment him the times he does do things that make you happy and he’ll do them more often.
+The truth is, most guys really want to make you happy, even if their execution isn’t the greatest.
+While it feels instinctive to complain or criticise when he does something you didn’t really want, resist.
+Instead, compliment him when he makes you happy and he’ll do it more often.

 9. They’re all individuals

-Learning how to understand men will change your dating behavior for the better
+Learning how to understand men will change your dating behaviour for the better

-All too often, a relationship falls apart not because of bad things like infidelity or abuse, but because women just don’t understand men and vice versa.
-Acknowledging that there are differences in the way we think – and working with that understanding – is key to a happier, more fulfilled relationship.
+All too often, a relationship falls apart not because of things like infidelity or abuse but because women just don’t understand men and vice versa.
+Acknowledging there are differences in the way we think – and working with that understanding – is key to a happier, more fulfilled relationship.